SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 # Scrum Definition

-Scrum is a lightweight framework[Framework,ExtendScrum] that helps people, teams and organizations[Organization] generate value through adaptive[EmpiricalScrumPillars,Adaptation] solutions for complex problems.
+Scrum is a lightweight framework[Framework,ExtendScrum] that helps people, teams and organizations[Organization] generate value[ValueDelivery] through adaptive[EmpiricalScrumPillars,Adaptation] solutions for complex problems.

 In a nutshell, Scrum requires a Scrum Master[ScrumTeam,ScrumMaster] to foster an environment where: